NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

 See :numref:`pbs_slurm` for more details on running ASP tools on multiple machines.

-We used the the ``--tri-weight`` option (:numref:`bundle_adjust`) to prevent the cameras from moving too much, with a value of 0.1 (a lower weight value will constrain less, and the weight should be inversely proportional to the ground sample distance in meters).
+We used the the ``--tri-weight`` option (:numref:`bundle_adjust`) to prevent the cameras from moving too much, with a value of 0.1 (a lower weight value will constrain less.
 The value of ``--tri-robust-threshold`` (0.1) is intentionally set to be less than the one used for ``--robust-threshold`` (0.5) to ensure pixel reprojection errors are always given a higher priority than triangulation errors.

 The value of ``--translation-weight`` is rather high, as the camera centers are known reasonably well.
 This will prevent the camera